CASL’S COMPUTER LAW PROGRAMS

 In November 2011, however, the Federal Court of Appeal rejected the PAB’s analysis and ordered CIPO to re-examine whether the one-click patent was “patentable subject matter.”
 While the Court was clear that business methods could be patented, the decision left considerable uncertainty as to how specific applications would be treated by CIPO and the courts going forward.

 Still, CIPO granted the “one-click” patent shortly thereafter — but the decision received little fanfare.
 Since then, the patentability of BMPs has remained largely under the radar, partly because the Amazon case has not sparked the wave of applications that some thought it would.
-Still, there may be more applications around than is generally known given the reluctance of applicants to publicize their applications.
+Still, there may be more applications around than is generally known given the reluctance of applicants to publicize

 The difficulty with obtaining patents for BMPs is that many examiners regard them as abstract schemes or methods or ideas, which have never been patentable.
 What are clearly patentable are computer implementations of mathematical formulas that achieve practical results.
 For example, there is no dispute about the patentability of an image compression system in which a mathematical algorithm compresses a picture on a cell phone so it can be transmitted.
 But Canadian patent examiners don’t take the same view of applications directed at business methods or software.
 With the computer included as part of the process, it’s difficult to treat a BMP or software as merely abstract, so examiners tend to strip out the computer elements as non-essential, and say that all that is left is an abstract scheme or method.